pynvme/pynvme/doc/features.rst

 Namespace
 ---------

-We can create a Namespace and attach it to a Controller:
+We can create a Namespace and attach it to a Controller.
+It is required to close `Namespace` object when it is not used.

 .. code-block:: python

    nvme0n1 = d.Namespace(nvme0, nsid=1)
+   # ...
+   nvme0n1.close()

 .. image:: ./pic/controller.png
    :target: ./pic/controller.png
    :alt: NVMe Controller from NVMe spec